garthenweb/react-viewport-utils/README.md

 For detection of some resize events the `ResizeObserver` API is used internally which is not supported in some browsers.
 Please make sure to implement a polyfill on your own in case its required for your application.

+## Supported Environments

+### Browsers

+The goal is to support the most recent versions of all major browsers (Internet Explorer, Edge, Safari, Chrome and Firefox).

+We try to be downward compatible with older browsers when possible to at least not throw errors, but older versions will not be test at all.

+In case you have specific requirements, please fill an issue or create a PR so we can discuss about them.

+### NodeJS

+The project aims to support recent releases of v8 and v10 of NodeJS.

 ## Documentation

 ### API